MDAnalysis/UserGuide/doc/source/topology_system.rst

     * Hoomd XML
     * MMTF

-Bonds can be guessed based on distance and Van der Waals' radii with :code:`guess_bonds`.
+Bonds can be guessed based on distance and Van der Waals' radii with :meth:`AtomGroup.guess_bonds <MDAnalysis.core.groups.AtomGroup.guess_bonds>`.

 Users can also define new TopologyObjects through an :class:`~MDAnalysis.core.groups.AtomGroup`.